SchokiCoder/hui/README.md

 # Contributing

-Why thank you for even considering helping me create the most serious application ever.
+Thank you for even considering helping me but this is obsolete.
+Please consider looking at [gohui][gohui] instead.

-Have a look at [docs/todo.md][todo.md] for what is planned short-term.
+Otherwise, have a look at [docs/todo.md][todo.md] for what is planned short-term.
 Known bugs are also listed in there.
-Otherwise [docs/goals.md][goals.md] shows the planned long-term future.

 If you found something, make a fork, make your changes and open a pull request.